Chapter 2:

 “Just sayin’, sometimes it feels like you’re following the map, doing everything right, and then BOOM.
 You hit a place that’s not even on it.
 And suddenly, the whole thing feels wrong.
 Like it wasn’t made for you in the first place.”

-I continued to stare blankly, utterly confused.
-Yashiro wasn’t exactly a deep thinker by any intellectual standard, and now he’s talking like some philosopher who had just discovered sentience.
+I continued to stare, utterly dumbfounded.
+Yashiro wasn’t exactly a deep thinker by any intellectual standard, and now he’s talking like some caveman philosopher on the cusp of sentience.
 Maybe the library was a good environment for him after all.

 “You’re not making any sense today.”

-“Still, impressive seeing you try to use your brain for once, though.”
+“Still, impressive seeing you try and use your brain for once, though.”

 “Woah, woah!
 Who’s the one copying my homework answers every morning?
 I’m surprised you even did it just now.”